-This allows the visitors to move forward on the buyer’s journey while the Ford Denmark marketing responsible has all the measurable statistics on hand.
+This allows the visitors to move forward on the buyer’s journey while the Ford Denmark marketing team has all the measurable statistics on hand.
 Insights like average reading time, time spent on each page, clicks on pop-ups and conversion rates.

 Given that the industry average is between 1-3% conversion rate for test drive sign-ups, let’s look at the numbers.

 Out of 50,000 online brochure visits we can expect a conversion rate of 1% to the test drive sign-up page.
 With 20% completion rate in the form, we’re looking at 100 hard leads.
 Out of these, let’s say 80% turn up and 10% actually buy the car.
 That means the brochure generated eight new customers.

 Would you want to miss out on eight sales per month?

 Find the number of visitors who make it to the PDF brochure download page on your site right now.
 Compare that number to those downloading the brochure.
 Are visitors dropping off?
 Imagine if you didn't have to lose those visitors.
 Some online brochure makers like ours offer comprehensive analytics.
 So consider the data you could collect about how effective specific pages in the brochure are.
 Think about the leads you might be able to generate based on the numbers above and ask yourself whether it might be worth it?